Deekshitha0304/CradleAutomation/README.md

 CradleAutomation

-An Arduino-based Smart Cradle project for baby monitoring and automatic rocking.
+An Arduino-based Smart Cradle for automatic rocking and baby monitoring.

-🧠 Overview
+Overview

-CradleAutomation is designed to automatically rock a baby cradle while monitoring environmental conditions such as sound, movement, and temperature.
-It ensures comfort and safety for infants with minimal manual effort.
+CradleAutomation is a smart cradle system designed to automatically rock a baby while monitoring environmental conditions such as sound, movement, temperature, and humidity.
+It helps parents ensure infant comfort and safety with minimal manual effort.

-⚙️ Features
+Features

-Automatic cradle motion control
+Automatic cradle motion control using a servo motor.

-Sound and vibration detection
+Detection of sound and vibration for baby activity monitoring.

-Temperature and humidity monitoring
+Temperature and humidity monitoring with real-time readings.

-IoT integration for real-time alerts
+IoT integration for remote monitoring and alerts.

-Mobile app integration for remote monitoring and control
+Mobile app integration for controlling the cradle and receiving notifications.

-Hardware Used
+Hardware Components

-Arduino Uno
+Arduino Uno – Main microcontroller.

-Servo Motor
+Servo Motor – Controls cradle rocking motion.

-Sound Sensor
+Sound Sensor – Detects baby’s crying or environmental noise.

-Temperature & Humidity Sensor (DHT11)
+Temperature & Humidity Sensor (DHT11) – Monitors room conditions.

-Relay Module
+Relay Module – Controls external devices if required.

-Wi-Fi Module (ESP8266)
+Wi-Fi Module (ESP8266) – Enables IoT connectivity.

+Software Requirements

+Arduino IDE (latest version recommended)

+Required libraries:

+DHT sensor library

+ESP8266WiFi library

-💻 How to Run
+How to Run

 Open CradleAutomation.ino in Arduino IDE.

-Connect your Arduino board and upload the code.
+Connect your Arduino board via USB.

+Ensure all hardware components are connected correctly.

+Upload the code to the Arduino board.

-Monitor the serial output for readings and cradle actions.
+Open the Serial Monitor to view real-time readings and cradle actions.

-📦 Future Enhancements
+Future Enhancements

-Advanced mobile app features (notifications, control, analytics)
+Advanced mobile app integration for control and monitoring.

-Cloud data logging
+Cloud-based data logging for analytics and historical tracking.

-AI-based cry sound detection
+AI-based cry sound recognition to automate cradle response.

-👩‍💻 Author
+Author

 Deekshitha Chinamuttevi

+Repository

+The project repository can be accessed at: https://github.com/Deekshitha0304/CradleAutomation